-In an attempt to encourage business people to set up their headquarters or expand their operations in Cyprus, our government has recently reviewed the policy regarding the issuance of temporary residence and employment permits to employees of existing and new companies of foreign interests registered in Cyprus, as well as companies that have joined the Fast Track Business Activation Mechanism.
+In an attempt to encourage foreign investors to set up their headquarters or expand their business in Cyprus, our government has recently reviewed the policy regarding the issuance of temporary residence and employment permits to employees of existing and new companies of foreign interests registered in Cyprus, as well as companies that have joined the Fast Track Business Activation Mechanism.

 For the employment of a third-country national in the Republic a temporary residence and employment permit is necessary.
 A key pillar of the review is the possibility for companies of foreign interests to employ an increased number of staff in key positions, while at the same time the employees’ family members can be granted Cyprus residence permits.
 The criteria that companies must meet in order to benefit from this policy, the categories of staff and the maximum numbers of third-country nationals who can be employed per category are described in the following paragraphs.

 For a company to be qualified as a Company of foreign interests and to be eligible to employ third-country nationals in Cyprus must meet the following criteria:

 1. Third country shareholders should own the majority of the company’s shares.
 In the case where companies are the shareholders, their final owners (natural persons who are the ultimate beneficial owners) should be declared, in order to receive the approval of the Civil Registry and Migration Department.

 2. Foreign direct investment from the ultimate beneficial owner of at least € 200.000 in Cyprus, for the purposes of operating the company in Cyprus.
 This requirement only applies to companies which will employ staff from third countries for the first time.
 The paid-up capital of €200.000 can either be a payment made into a bank account or an investment in a company asset such as immovable assets and/or rents and/or the cost of any equipment for the needs of the company.